pulp-platform/hero/README.md

 We recommend you create an `install` subdirectory in this repository and set `HERO_INSTALL` to that.

 ### Automated Installation
 For convenience, the `setup.sh` script in this folder can be executed to build all software components.
 The manual setup of those components is explained below.
-The `setup.sh` script does not generate a bitstream but uses the packaged `bitstreams/default.bit` to generate an SD card image.
+The `setup.sh` script does not generate a bitstream but uses the packaged bitstream at `hardware/fpga/hero_exilzcu102/hero_exilzcu102.runs/impl_1/hero_exilzcu102_wrapper.bit` to generate an SD card image.
 After the script has completed, one can deploy the image files to the boot partition of an SD card (as described in the *Xilinx ZCU102* section).

 ### Toolchains